MaintenanceLTU/cbm-teaching/fft_python_matlab.md

 \sum_k E[k] = \sum_n \lvert y[n]\rvert^2
 $$

-### Power spectral density
+### Power spectral density (PSD)

 $$
 S[k] = \frac{\lvert Y[k]\rvert^2}{F_sN}
 $$

-The power spectral density has units of signal units squared per hertz.
+The power spectral density (PSD) has units of signal units squared per hertz.

+MathWorks provides a good example of how to compute the PSD from the FFT, see [Read more](#ref-9).
+A Python implementation of PSD computation using the FFT, including examples illustrating the effects of windowing and Welch's method, is also available in the [Read more](#ref-10) list.

 ### Spectrum quantities